enkidevs/curriculum/lua/roblox-studio/understanding-studio/studio-interface.md

 Where your print statements and error messages will show.

-> We'll be going over the explorer and properties interfaces in this workout.
+> We'll be going over the explorer and properties interfaces later in this workout.
 ---

 ## Practice